Skip to main content

 Isn’t an automatic motorcycle just a scooter?

-For one, as the Motorcycle Legal Foundation explains, motorcycles don’t have step-through frames like scooters do.
+For one, as the Motorcycle Legal Foundation explains, motorcycles don’t have step-through frames as scooters do.
 Even though the Honda Super Cub looks like it has a step-through frame, you still swing your leg over the seat.

 1. Honda Gold Wing